← Back to Blog

 Photo by Jason Leung on Unsplash

-The drive to the first session is often the hardest part.
 You might be thinking: Will the therapist take sides?
 Will we have to air all our dirty laundry?
 What if it makes things worse?
-These are the questions I hear most often from couples starting therapy in Salt Lake City, and they are completely normal.
+Will my partner like the therapist?
+Will the therapist be able to help us?
+These are the questions we hear most often from couples starting therapy in Salt Lake City, and they are completely normal.

 Here is what actually happens.

-Most people picture couples therapy as two people yelling at each other while a therapist scribbles on a notepad.
+Many people picture couples therapy as two people yelling at each other while a therapist scribbles on a notepad.
 That is not how it works — at least not in our office.
 The first session is much calmer and more structured than you might expect.

 What the First Session Looks Like